 We headed back to the Macau Ferry Terminal.
 Mario cost us $2400HKD ($350AUD) for 9 hours and there was 7 of us so approximately $50 person.
 Bargain.
 Both times I have been to Macau I think I haven’t seen enough and this time is no different!
 You could easily spend a few days there and not run out of things to do.
 The kids loved the casino’s and we could have easily visited more as they are very family friendly.
 I would love to return to Macau in 5 or 10 years and see how much it has changed.

 Have you been to Macau?
-Did I miss anything you think was awesome?
+Did I miss any of your favourite places to visit in Macau?
 Add your comments in the section below.